 For over a decade, I've been doing guest piercing at fine studios around the U.S., and specialize exclusively in nipple and genital piercings.
-For information on my upcoming cities and dates, check the Travel page.
+For information on my upcoming cities and dates, check the Appointments page.
 To be automatically notified of new tours, sign up for my free newsletter at the bottom of the page.

 I also offer professional online (photo) consultations for any piercing on the body, whether for anatomical suitability and placement advice, or troubleshooting for piercing problems.